taimiyaamjad/MC-Afk-Bot/README.md

 ---

+🌐 Visit Us

+www.zendevelopment.in — Explore more projects and services from Zen Development.

+---

 ⚠️ Disclaimer

 This bot is intended for educational and legitimate AFK purposes only.
 Please ensure you have permission to use bots on the server you're connecting to, and comply with the server's rules and terms of service.
 The authors are not responsible for any misuse or violations of server policies.